 intake and exhaust valve pitting or score the cylinder's Nikasil liner.
 Nikasil wear at the top of

 the cylinder is evident when looking through the spark plug hole.

-This engine requires an upper cylinder tear down to confirm the
+This engine required an upper cylinder tear down to confirm the

 extent and cause of damage.
 It is clear that the damage is severe enough to cause substantial compression